aerofs/javascript/stylesheets/README.md

 ## Additional tips

+* Check out [https://www.aerofs.com/styleguide/](https://www.aerofs.com/styleguide/) for the AeroFS color scheme and common styles on the marketing website.
 * Primary button: Use `.btn-primary` only for positive features, e.g. add a user, join a team, etc. Don't use it for negative features like removing users and leaving a team.
 Use `.btn-default` or `.btn-danger` when appropriate.
 * Page title: Use `<h2>` for page titles.
 Only capitalize the first letter of the entire title.
 * Dialog title: Use `<h4>` for all dialog titles.
 Only capitalize the first letter of the entire title.